Skip to main content

 • No. of students admitted per year: 4

-• Typical offer: A*AA
+• A level: A*AA

 • Assessment arrangements: If invited to interview, applicants will have one of two assessments.
 Applicants for the three-year course will have a Latin or Greek skills assessment which takes place during one of the interviews.
 Applicants for the four-year course will have a separate language aptitude assessment interview run by the Faculty.